 During this period l gained qualifications as a Sports Massage Therapist and also an Operating Theatre Technician.
 I worked at Melbourne’s Cabrini Hospital for 3 years.
 I then needed a change from the life of rotating rosters in the operating theatre and worked for 3 years with children and adults with learning difficulties.
 This rewarding work was based on a motor-orientated exercise program that remediates part of the brain involved in coordination and movement – the cerebellum.

-At present l am self-employed as a Mountain Guide, High-Performance Coach and Sales assistant and gear-tester at Kathmandu Outdoor and Equipment Stores.
+At present l am self-employed as a Mountain Trekking Guide, High-Performance Coach, Third In Charge, and gear-tester at Kathmandu Outdoor and Equipment Stores.
 It doesn’t get any better than that!.

 After my retirement from running l had to look for other interests in order to keep my mind and body healthy .
 Something that wasn’t going to put the repetitive stress on the body as elite running did.
 I joined The Melbourne Bushwalking Club and became a regular on weekend walks across Victoria.
 I instantly developed a love for the outdoors away from the running track.
 I immediately connected with the freedom, simplicity and beauty that bush walking offered.
 It wasn’t long until l started leading weekend walks, including extended walks in Tasmania.